 They’ve only won the Super Bowl once all the way back in 1968 when they defeated the Baltimore Colts but have nonetheless provided lots of valuable betting opportunities for gamblers sharp enough to seek them out.

 This year the New York Jets are desperate to end a painful nine-year playoff drought.
-With an active offseason, a new head coach and a promising sophomore QB, the Jets are definitely a team to watch in 2019
+With an active offseason, a new head coach and a promising sophomore QB, the Jets are definitely a team to watch.

 In this New York Jets betting guide, we’ll examine the team’s recent results and current situation through a sports-betting lens to help you make smarter bets and hopefully win more money.
 Important topics we’ll cover include:

 The New York Jets organization played its first game in 1960 as a charter member of the American Football League.
 The team was originally called the New York Titans and changed its name to the Jets in 1968.

 Don Maynard was the very first player to sign a contract with the franchise and he’s one of three players whose numbers have been retired.
 The other two are Joe Namath and Joe Klecko.

 Since then they’ve won one Super Bowl, four division titles and made 14 playoff appearances.
 Aside from the Cleveland Browns and Detroit Lions, the Jets have the longest Super Bowl drought in the NFL.